ANTONINEUTRON/flutter_project_template/README.md

 ` flutter run ` or simply press ` F5 key` if you are using VSCode

 #### EXTRA NOTE By Antoni
-In order to add a splashscreen, [follow this guide by the flutter team](https://docs.flutter.dev/development/ui/advanced/splash-screen)
+- In order to add a splashscreen, [follow this guide by the flutter team](https://docs.flutter.dev/development/ui/advanced/splash-screen)
+- The a_features directory is the structure I actually use